VimeshikaShri/GA4-Analytics-BigQuery-Insights-Project/README.md

 - Shipped a real web app (**GoDebug**) to Replit.
 - Instrumented it with **GA4** (Google's current analytics platform, the same measurement stack that underpins Google Ads conversion tracking).
 - Linked the property to **BigQuery** so I could go past the GA4 UI and query event-level data directly with SQL.
-- Used the data to find real issues in the product's funnel and tagging — the same debugging muscle the role calls for.
+- Used the data to find real issues in the product's funnel and tagging, the same debugging muscle the role calls for.

 ## Architecture